esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/QRCode.png" alt="alt text" style="max-width:200px;"/>

-If you are using the instructions provided in Provisioning Methods, you can also display the QR code in Step 3 by selecting the Provisioning Template from the **Select Template** drop down and then clicking **View QR code**.
+If you are using the instructions provided in Provisioning Methods, you can also display the QR code in Step 3 by selecting the Provisioning Template from the **Select Template** drop down menu, and then clicking **View QR code**.

 <img src="./assets/NewConsole/SixTapQRCode.png" alt="alt text" style="max-width:200px;"/>

-Hold up the device’s camera to your computer screen centering it on the QR code.
+Hold up the device’s camera to your computer screen, centering it on the QR code.

 <img src="./assets/NewConsole/QRCode1.png" alt="alt text" style="max-width:200px;"/>